Conduction aphasia: Treatment

-Speech and language therapy are typically used as a treatment.
-There are no medical or surgical treatments.
 Treatment for Aphasia is generally individualized, focusing on specific language and communication improvements, and regular exercise with communication tasks.
 Regular therapy for conduction aphasics has been shown to result in steady improvement on the Western Aphasia Battery.
 The Western Aphasia Battery assesses neurological disorders to discern the degree and type of aphasia present.
 The test also discerns a person's strengths and weaknesses, which can be used to treat the person better.
 Therapists should customize their treatment for each patient.
-The main focus for during speech therapy for conduction aphasia person is to strengthen correct word usage and auditory comprehension.
-A major goal is to focus on repetition.
+Speech-language therapy (SLT) is the primary, evidence-based intervention used to improve communication skills after stroke and other brain injury; systematic reviews and randomized trials show SLT improves functional communication, expressive language, reading and writing outcomes compared with no therapy, although evidence specific to conduction-type aphasia is modest.
+There are no specific pharmacologic or surgical cures for conduction aphasia.

 History

 In the late 19th century, Paul Broca studied person with expressive aphasia.
 These person had lesions in the anterior perisylvian region (now known as Broca's area), and produced halting and labored speech, lacking in function words and grammar.

 For example:'Clinician: What brought you to the hospital?

 Patient: yes ... ah ...
 Monday ... ah ...
 Dad ...
 Peter Hogan, and Dad ... ah ... hospital ... and ah ...
 Wednesday ...
 Wednesday ... nine o'clock and ah Thursday ... ten o'clock ... doctors two ... two ... an doctors and ... ah ... teeth ... yah ... and a doctor an girl ... and gums, an I.Comprehension is generally preserved, although there can be deficits in interpretation of complex sentences.
 In an extreme example, one of his person could only produce a single syllable, "Tan".

 Meanwhile, Carl Wernicke described person with receptive aphasia, who had damage to the left posterior superior temporal lobe, which he named "the area of word images".
 These person could speak fluently, but their speech lacked meaning.
 They had a severe deficit in auditory comprehension.
-For example, "Clinician: What brings you to the hospital?

 The two disorders (expressive and receptive aphasias) thus seemed complementary, and corresponded to two distinct anatomical locations.

 Wernicke predicted the existence of conduction aphasia in his landmark 1874 monograph, Der Aphasische Symptomenkompleks: Eine Psychologische Studie auf Anatomischer Basis.
 He was the first to distinguish the various aphasias in an anatomical framework, and proposed that a disconnection between the two speech systems (motor and sensory) would lead to a unique condition, distinct from both expressive and receptive aphasias, which he termed Leitungsaphasie.
 He did not explicitly predict the repetition deficit, but did note that, unlike those with Wernicke's aphasia, conduction aphasics would be able to comprehend speech properly, and intriguingly, would be able to hear and understand their own speech errors, leading to frustration and self-correction.